neondatabase/neon/docs/rfcs/025-generation-numbers.md

 #### Distinction between generation numbers and Node ID

 - The purpose of a node generation number is to provide a stronger guarantee of uniqueness than a Node ID.
-- Node generation ID is guaranteed to be globally unique across space and time.
+- Node generation number is guaranteed to be globally unique across space and time.
 Node ID is not, e.g., if a human provisions a replacement instance for a dead node and accidentally re-uses the node ID.
 - Node ID is written to disk in a pageserver's configuration, whereas node generation number is received at runtime just after startup (this does incur an availability dependency, see [availability](#availability)).